Johnny Depp and Amber Heard in marriage split after just 15 months

 The pair, who do not have children together, married in February last year after co-starring in the 2011 film The Rum Diary.

-Depp, 52, has asked a judge to reject Heard's claim for spousal support in a response filed through his lawyer, celebrity news website TMZ reported.
+Johnny, 52, has asked a judge to reject Amber's claim for spousal support in a response filed through his lawyer, celebrity news website TMZ reported.

-The couple were recently forced to apologise after Heard illegally smuggled Depp's pet dogs, Boo and Pistol, into Australia.
+The couple were recently forced to apologise after Amber illegally smuggled Johnny's pet dogs, Boo and Pistol, into Australia.

-They recorded a 40-second videotaped apology as part of a deal with prosecutors that allowed Heard to avoid a conviction.
-The video was widely ridiculed for Depp's wooden delivery.
+They recorded a 40-second videotaped apology as part of a deal with prosecutors that allowed Amber to avoid a conviction.
+The clip was widely ridiculed for its wooden delivery.

-Heard filed for divorce on Monday, three days after Depp's mother Betty Sue Palmer died aged 81 following a long illness.
+Amber filed for divorce on Monday, three days after Johnny's mother Betty Sue Palmer died aged 81 following a long illness.
 The American actress listed the couple's separation date as Sunday.

-Depp was previously married to make-up artist Lori Anne Allison before their divorce in 1985.
-The Oscar-nominated actor has a daughter, model Lily-Rose Depp, and son, Jack, with former partner Vanessa Paradis.
+Johnny was previously married to make-up artist Lori Anne Allison before their divorce in 1985.
+The Oscar-nominated actor has a daughter, model Lily-Rose Depp, and son Jack with former partner Vanessa Paradis.

-Depp ridiculed Mr Joyce on US television this week, telling talk show host Jimmy Kimmel: "He looks somehow inbred with a tomato."
+Johnny ridiculed the politician on US television this week, telling talk show host Jimmy Kimmel: "He looks somehow inbred with a tomato."

-He also thanked Depp for the publicity he gave Australia's tough biosecurity laws through the case that was widely lampooned as a "war on terrier".
+He also thanked Johnny for the publicity he gave Australia's tough biosecurity laws through the case that was widely lampooned as a "war on terrier".